Tavroswyn/StealthChangerDocs/docs/hardware/modular_dock.md

 | ![Standard](../assets/dock-base_standard.png) | ![Stubby](../assets/dock-base_stubby.png) |

 ### Blocker
-The blocker is a section that is toolhead agnostic and mounts inside the [base](#base).
+The Blocker is a section that is toolhead agnostic and mounts inside the [Base](#base).
 It serves as a barrier to prevent ooze while the tool is docked.
 It is availiable in 2 variants, `cup` and `spring steel`.

 There is no real advantage using one over the other, its more about what you have available to you.

-The `cup` version uses a pen spring, screw and heatset insert, while the `spring steel` version strip of the spring steel.
+The `cup` version uses a pen spring, screw and heatset insert, while the `spring steel` version uses a strip of flat spring steel.
 Both versions use high temperature RTV silicone to block the nozzle.

 !!! tip "LDO Toolhead and Dock Kit"
     The LDO Toolhead and Dock Kit includes pre moulded `spring steel` blockers.
 If you are using the LDO kit, you will need to print the `spring steel` variant.